Arealai/api-documentation/README.md

 }
 ```

-Other optional fields are **template_uuid** and **upload_session_uuid**.
+Other optional fields are **template_uuid**, **upload_session_uuid** and **upload_session_name**.
 Template UUID basically asks platform to skip Document Classification and use provided template to extract data from the document.
 This could be useful for speed optimization if you alredy know the type of the document you are uploading.

 Upload Sessions are used to group documents under a specific folder.
 Sessions are extremely useful to group all files of a mortgage application or a title document package.
 We will cover this more in the Sessions section below.